 What’s miraculous about this?
 The things get done.
 Teachers are miracle workers—never doubt it.
 They do a tap-dancing whirlwind of activities in and out of the classroom, and they find a way to make it work.

 Okay, so it can be done . . . but when you factor in the growing need for social-emotional learning, you may wonder how, exactly, to check that particular box.
+How do you foster an SEL curriculum through academic subjects?
 How do you teach a subject that may not be part of your curriculum (yet) in any official fashion?
-How do you foster SEL through academic subjects?
-Few educators today would say SEL is unnecessary, but even the great majority who say it’s necessary struggle with how to fit it in effectively.
+Few educators today would say social-emotional learning in education is unnecessary, but even the great majority who say it’s necessary struggle with how to fit it in effectively.

 We’re here to help!